 Gregory served as an expert witness and provided expert opinions in several cases.

 Gregory is the President of KDnuggets, a leading site covering Business Analytics, Big Data, Data Science, and Data Mining, from its creation until Dec 2021.
-This includes KDnuggets News, e-newsletter on data mining and knowledge discovery (published since 1993), and the KDnuggets.com site, (published since 1997) a popular resource for data mining and analytics news, software, jobs, courses, data, education, and more.
+This includes KDnuggets News, e-newsletter on data mining and knowledge discovery (published since 1993), KDnuggets.com site, (published since 1997) a popular resource for data mining and analytics news, software, jobs, courses, data, education, and more.

 Gregory is the founder of Knowledge Discovery in Database (KDD) conferences.
 He organized and chaired the first three Knowledge Discovery in Databases workshops in 1989, 1991, and 1993, and then chaired the KDD Steering Committee until 1998, when he co-founded ACM SIGKDD, the leading professional organization for Knowledge Discovery and Data Mining.
 He served as Director (1998 - 2005) and was elected SIGKDD Chair (2005-2009 term).